 Here we go again…Every summer, earlier and earlier, we deal with hot weather concerns.
-With the temperatures rising, and Texas power grid in a precarious situation, please prioritize hot weather safety for dogs and cats as well as yourself.
+With the temperatures rising, and the Texas power grid in a precarious situation, please prioritize hot weather safety for dogs and cats as well as yourself.
 We’ve already had our upstairs air conditioner go out.
 And what’s uncomfortable for people could become downright dangerous or deadly for pets.
 I write about hot weather safety for pets each year.
 This time, I figured a roundup of articles offered the best resource to keep hot dogs chilly, and cool cats safe.

 Pets And Sunburn